Samuel De Champlain Bridge - Frequently Asked Questions

 What is not included in the scope of the project?

 The private partner will not be responsible for the deconstruction of the existing Champlain Bridge or the Ice Control Structure (the Estacade).

 Will public transit be integrated into the corridor project?

-The project includes a dedicated two-lane transit corridor capable of accommodating a either buses or a light rail transit system.
+The project includes a dedicated two-lane transit corridor capable of accommodating a light rail transit system.

-As public transit falls under provincial jurisdiction, the Government of Canada is working with Quebec to integrate transit onto the new bridge.
+As public transit falls under provincial jurisdiction, the Government of Canada worked with Quebec to integrate transit onto the new bridge.

 What will happen to the existing Champlain bridge?

-The demolition of the existing Champlain Bridge will proceed once the new Champlain Bridge has been built.
+The demolition of the existing Champlain Bridge will proceed once the Samuel De Champlain Bridge has been built.